raspberrypi/documentation/raspbian/applications/camera.md

 	--shutter,	-ss		Set shutter speed
 ```

 Sets the shutter speed to the specified value (in microseconds).
-There's currently an upper limit of approximately 6000000us (6000ms, 6s), past which operation is undefined.
+On Camera Module v1 and v2 there is an upper limit of approximately 6000000us (6000ms, 6s), past which operation is undefined.
+On the HQ Camera exposure times can be up to 200000000us (200000ms, 200s)

 ```
 	--drc,	-drc		Enable/disable dynamic range compression